Indulge in a Night Out in Picturesque Mt. Lebanon

 630 Washington Rd

 Ever wondered how Mt.
 Lebanon got to be named after a mountain range on the other side of the earth?
 (The original Mt.
 Lebanon is in northern Lebanon).
 One Rev. Joseph Clokey brought back two Lebanese cedars and planted them in front of his house on Bower Hill Rd.
 That was a bit bold, because the only place where those cedars natively grow is the Lebanese mountain range.
-So, get a taste of the real Lebanon at Aladdin’s, where you can try Lebanese tabbouleh, fattoush, and baklava for dessert with a glass of Lebanese wines.
+So, get a taste of the neighborhood’s namesake Lebanon at Aladdin’s, where you can try Lebanese tabbouleh, fattoush, and baklava for dessert served with a hot mint tea.

 Il Pizzaiolo